cudoventures/cudos-docs/docs/node/overview/validator-mechanics.md

 ## Validator states

-After a Validator is setup and officially added to the CUDOS Network with a `create-validator` transaction, it can be in the following states:
+After a Validator is setup and officially added to a Cosmos chain with a `create-validator` transaction, it can be in the following states:

 - `in validator set`: Validator is in the active set and participates in consensus.
 Validator is earning rewards and can be slashed for misbehaviour.
 - `jailed`: Validator misbehaved and is in jail, i.e. outside of the validator set.
 If the jailing is due to being offline for too long, the validator can send an `unjail` transaction in order to re-enter the validator set.
 If the jailing is due to double signing, the validator cannot unjail.
 - `unbonding`: If the Validator is no longer `in validator set` it enters an unbonding period.
-It remains in this state for up to 21 days.
+It remains in this state for up to usually 21 days.
 Slashing can still occur during this period.
-- `unbonded`: If the Validator is not `in validator set`for 21 days or more it is unbonded.
+- `unbonded`: If the Validator is not `in validator set`for usually 21 days or more it is unbonded.
 It cannot sign blocks or be slashed, and does not earn any rewards.
 However, It is still possible to delegate to this validator.
 Un-delegating from an unbonded validator is immediate.

 ## Bonded Validators